wootfish/eli.sohl.com/drafts/wangs-attack.md

 The functions `F, G, H` might look bizarre; luckily, we don't need to worry about how they work at all.

-Note that within `r1`, `r2`, and `r3`, after the four state variables `a, b, c, d` are mixed together into a single value the message chunk `m[k]` is just added to the result and wrapped with a modulus.
-What this means is that if we know what we want `val` to evaluate to for any arguments `a, b, c, d, k, s`, it's easy for us to algebraically determine what `m[k]` needs to equal to produce the desired result.
-Since `leftrotate` is trivially invertable, this is equivalent to being able to determine the return value of `r1`, `r2`, or `r3`.
+Note that within `r1`, `r2`, and `r3`, after the four state variables `a, b, c, d` are mixed together into a single value, the message chunk `m[k]` is added to the result and wrapped with a modulus and the result is `leftrotate`d.
+These operations are both invertable, meaning that for any given arguments `a, b, c, d, k, s` and desired output we have a simple algebraic method for determining the required value of `m[k]`.
+This gives us control over the outputs of `r1`, `r2`, and `r3`.

 Now, here's how the round functions are applied to compute the hash function's intermediate states.